alfonsarmie/online-shop-fullstack/docs/api/README.md

 - `x-token`: Valid JWT token from an admin user.

 **Responses:**
-- `200 OK`: Product successfully deleted.
+- `200 OK`: Product deleted successfully.
 - `404 Not Found`: Product not found.
 - `500 Internal Server Error`: Error deleting the product.